-This full-day workshop will center the experiences of campus crisis managers, campus incident response teams, and other caring professionals in higher education.
+This half-day workshop centers the experiences of campus crisis managers, campus incident response teams, and other caring professionals in higher education.

-This empowering symposium will provide an opportunity for professional women of color in education to explore strategies that help them reclaim their time, spaces, and voices within their colleges/universities, K-12 schools, and nonprofit organizations.
+This empowering symposium provides an opportunity for professional women of color in education to explore strategies that help them reclaim their time, spaces, and voices within their colleges/universities, K-12 schools, and nonprofit organizations.

-This powerful and timely multi-part Think Tank Series gathered higher education leaders in Minnesota to address the most critical topics of equity, diversity and social justice issues challenging college and university campuses across the country.
+This powerful and timely multi-part Think Tank Series addresses the most critical topics of equity, diversity and social justice issues challenging college and university campuses across the country.

 Co-sponsored by Macalester College